TPN Script Reference

 Runs the

-script if the first number is less than the second, otherwise runs theelse
+thenscript if the first number is less than the second, otherwise runs theelsescript if given.Arguments:

 - a: a number